mylittletony/mylittletony.github.io/_posts/2015-08-11-integrating-aruba.markdown

 <a href="https://docs.ct-networks.io/article/108-aruba-splash-page-setup">docs.ct-networks.io</a></h3>
 <hr>

-Using a web browser, go into your Cucumber Tony dashboard and <a href="/documentation/add-box.html" class="dst">add the box in</a> using the MAC address of your Access Point.
+Using a web browser, go into your CT WiFi dashboard and <a href="/documentation/add-box.html" class="dst">add the box in</a> using the MAC address of your Access Point.

-When you have added these to Cucumber Tony, go into the settings page of your box, scrolling down for the section labelled Cucumber Tony Settings
+When you have added these to CT WiFi, go into the settings page of your box, scrolling down for the section labelled CT WiFi Settings

 <div class="mdl-typography--text-center">
 <img src="/images/community/tutorials/aruba-guide/box-settings.png">
 </div>

-Untick I'm a Cucumber Tony Box, and select your box type from the droplist then update your changes
+Untick I'm a CT WiFi Box, and select your box type from the droplist then update your changes

 <div class="mdl-typography--text-center">
 <img src="/images/community/tutorials/aruba-guide/nonct-box.png">
 </div>

-Head back to boxes and click on the box you just set to a non Cucumber Tony Box.
+Head back to boxes and click on the box you just set to a non CT WiFi Box.
 You should now see a green Radius Settings button.

 <div class="mdl-typography--text-center">
 <img src="/images/community/tutorials/aruba-guide/radius-settings.png">